Home

 Throughout her life, Deane Little has been an active community member and volunteer for a range of causes and organizations including hospice care, church work, public education and support for adoption and families of adoptive children.
 She served nine years as a member and then chairperson of the Adoption Resource Group of Windsor and Essex County.

 “I believe in the life-long value of the education students receive and create at King’s,” says Deane Little.
-“I look forward to working with President Lahey and the King’s community to help others come to know the transformative and sustaining quality of the education students receive here.”
+“I look forward to working with the administration, faculty, students and the entire King’s community to help others come to know the transformative and sustaining quality of the education students receive here.”

 Debra Deane Little is King’s first woman Chancellor.